What is LiveUpdate.exe?

 by Openwares (www.openwares.org) or IObit (www.iobit.com) or ASUSTeK Computer (www.asus.com) or AceGain (www.acegain.com) or Driver-Soft.

-Description: LiveUpdate.exe is located in a subfolder of "C:\Program Files" - generally C:\Program Files\LiveUpdate\ or C:\Program Files\AceGain\LiveUpdate\.
+Description: LiveUpdate.exe is not essential for Windows and will often cause problems.
+LiveUpdate.exe is located in a subfolder of "C:\Program Files" - generally C:\Program Files\LiveUpdate\ or C:\Program Files\AceGain\LiveUpdate\.

 Known file sizes on Windows 7/XP are 61,440 bytes (52% of all occurrences), 2,151,200 bytes and 17 more variants.